pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 .. |Q| replace:: :math:`|\textbf{Q}|`

+Horace ``sqw`` object is the main object Horace operates with.
+It contains full information about the results of a neutron experiment.
-Horace stores all neutron events registered in a neutron experiment in a 1-D dataset which is called the "pixels".
-The dataset is the major by size part of ``sqw`` object, which is the main object Horace operates with.
-This object contains full information about the results of the neutron experiment.
+This information includes information about each neutron "event" registered in the experiment which is stored in a 1-D dataset called the "pixels".
+The dataset is usually the major by size part of ``sqw`` object.

-Second by size part of ``sqw`` object is a 0 to 4-dimensional histogram (binning) of the "pixels"  in reciprocal space (``hkl-dE``) which we call the "image".
+Another part of ``sqw`` object is a 0 to 4-dimensional histogram (binning) of the "pixels"  in reciprocal space (``hkl-dE``) which we call the "image".
-This carries only limited information about the original data, i.e. only the averaged intensity over the reciprocal space bins.
+This carries only limited information about the original data, i.e. only the averaged neutron intensity contributed into the reciprocal space bins.
 The "image" is the main part of Horace's ``dnd`` object -- the second by importance Horace's object.

 .. note::